 - Family members/caregivers that are interested in playing a supportive role with the organization would be an asset

 - The Centre strives to create cohesive groups of people who will work well together for everyone’s benefit

 If you are interested in applying to the Centre's program, please have the individual's social worker or educator make a referral to Lenore Vosberg at email@example.com

-The Centre is currently taking referrals for the next participant group that will begin its three-year program in September 2022.
+The Centre is currently taking referrals its next cohort of its program for anglophone clients that will begin its three-year program in September 2022.